Morta1/word-shuffle/README.md

-A little application for english word quiz.
+A little web application for english word quiz.